aem-design/aem.design/_manifesto/040-delivery.md

 If selectors are used for content filtering, then you are allowing unlimited number of URLs for a particular piece of content.
 This opens up opportunity for DDOS attacks in two ways:

 * Attackers can flooding the Publishers with content requests using bogus selector values, making the publishers unable to serve legitimate requests.
-* Attackers can overload the Dispatchers’ filesystem with cached files generated from bogus selector requests.
+* Attackers can overload the Dispatchers' filesystem with cached files generated from bogus selector requests.

 ## Content Modelling